powsybl/powsybl.github.io/docs/index.md

 Read this [documentation](configuration/modules/index.md) page to learn more about powsybl's configuration and have an overview of all the existing modules.

+# IIDM
+IIDM (iTesla Internal Data Model) is a set of classes that models a complete grid model.
+IIDM modules are a part of the most important powsybl modules.
+Read this page to learn more about the [IIDM](iidm/model/index.md).
+IIDM networks can be [loaded](iidm/importer/iidm.md) or [saved]() to XML files without any data loss.

+IIDM networks can also be created from various formats such as [UCTE-DEF](iidm/importer/ucte.md), [Entso-E CIMv1](iidm/importer/cim.md) or [Entso-E CGMES](iidm/importer/cgmes.md) and be exported to various formats.
+Read the [importer](iidm/importer/index.md) and the [exporter](iidm/exporter/index.md) documentation pages to learn more about import/export features.

 # Tools
 The `iTools` script provides a common way to run powsybl commands using the command line.
 It provides several tools, sorted by themes: